Which way to the river?

 MAP: Each blue pin on the the Housatonic River Guide satellite map is a launch site.
 Scrolling over or clicking on the pin shows the location of the launch.
 This map has ZOOM and DIRECTIONAL features in the upper left corner.
 In the upper right corner are map style options.
-By clicking the small arrow in the white margin to the left of the map, a list of all launch sites will appear!

 ABOUT THE HOUSATONIC RIVER WATERSHED: The tabs on this page contain a compilation of information about the Housatonic River from many sources.

-Launch sites are listed from UPSTREAM to DOWNSTREAM beginning at Muddy Pond in Washington MA (the source of the Housatonic River) and ending where the river meets the Long Island Sound at Court Street in Milford CT.
+LAUNCH SITES AND DRIVING DIRECTIONS: Launch sites are listed from UPSTREAM to DOWNSTREAM beginning at Muddy Pond in Washington MA (the source of the Housatonic River) and ending where the river meets the Long Island Sound at Court Street in Milford CT.
 Click on the photo or launch name for more information.
 Launch site photos were taken in the summer of 2010 during a time of low water.
 Be sure to check water levels before starting your trip.

 Driving directions in most cases are listed from DOWNSTREAM to UPSTREAM to assist in setting up shuttles.
 Click on the BLUE LINKS for a satellite map with blue pins set on the departure and destination locations.
 These maps have zoom and directional features in the upper left corner and map style options in the upper right corner.